PeterMulhair/DToL_insects/README.md

 optional arguments:
-  -h, --help         show this help message and exit --group            Or name of text file with species names
+  -h, --help         show this help message and exit --group            Name of text file with species names
                      to download eg. see data/sp_list.txt
 ```